nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-07-muweti-bush-lodge.md

 **Lunch**

 Lunch is where things got more interesting.
 We'd eat daily at 2pm, and the meal was always different.
 Our first day, the main dish was a cheese platter and biltong, which is basically a South African cousin of Jerky.
 One day we ate ostrich pies.
 The other two days were more standard - a delicious steak salad and sausage quiches.
 The steak itself was spectacular - more about that at dinner.
+In addition, there was always salad and bread, which was often what Claire had.

 **Dinner **